-There are no limits on how much a candidate can spend, but only limits on how much an individual can contribute.
+There are no limits on how much a candidate can spend, only limits on how much an individual can contribute.

 Contribution From To Candidate or Candidate's Campaign Committee To Political Party Committee To Political Action Committee Individual A specific limit of \$1,000 per candidate per election.
 A general limitation of no more than \$25,000 in total contributions within the same two-year period.
-No Limit 2 A specific limit of \$1,000 per candidate per election.
+1 No Limit 2 There are no limits as to what an individual can give to a PAC.
+However, a specific limit of \$1,000 per candidate per election applies.
 A general limitation of no more than \$25,000 in total contributions within the same two-year period.
 3 Political Party Committee No Limit No Limit No Limit Political Action Committee (PAC) No Limit No Limit No Limit Corporation, Union, Partnership, Professional Association or Civic, Fraternal or Religious Group Prohibited from making contributions to candidates and political parties.
 However, these organizations may make contributions to support or oppose a ballot proposition or an initiative or referendum petition drive.
+(For First Amendment "Independent Expenditures" see pages 11-12 of this guide.)
 A non-profit (501)(c) organization should consult an attorney, an accountant or the Internal Revenue Service before making contributions to an initiative or referendum drive to avoid jeopardizing its tax status.

-^{1.} For example, if a person contributed \$1,000 to a political candidate, that would leave \$24,000 available for contributions under these categories within the two-year period.
+1 For example, if a person contributed \$1,000 to a political candidate, that would leave \$24,000 available for contributions under these categories within the two-year period.
 The two-year period consists of a general election year and the preceding calendar year.

-^{2.} No Limit "...provided the contributions are available to use as the appropriate party authorities choose and are not exclusively dedicated to any particular candidate.
+2 No Limit "...provided the contributions are available to use as the appropriate party authorities choose and are not exclusively dedicated to any particular candidate.
 Contributions donated to a political party which are designated by the donor to be used only for a particular candidate and no other purpose are subject to the limitations..."
 W.S.
-22-25-102(f).
+22-25-102(f)

-^{3.} No individual ...shall contribute directly or indirectly...more than \$1000 per election nor more than \$25,000 per election period W.S.
-22-25-102(c).
+3 No individual "...shall contribute directly or indirectly..." more than \$1000 per election nor more than \$25,000 per election period.
+W.S.
+22-25-102(c)